wengkee/sealed-secret-demo/readme.md

     brew install kubeseal

+# Get public certificate
+After logging into OpenShift / K8s, you can fetch the public cert by doing

+    kubeseal --fetch-cert > sealsecret.pem

 # Sealing the secret (locally)
+Here, we will create a secret file

+    echo -n bar | oc create secret generic mysecret --dry-run=client --from-file=foo=/dev/stdin -o yaml > mysecret.yaml

-Here, we will create a secret file, and then seal it with `kubeseal`.
+and then seal it with `kubeseal`.
 We should login to OpenShift cluster before running kubeseal.

-    echo -n bar | oc create secret generic mysecret --dry-run=client --from-file=foo=/dev/stdin -o yaml > mysecret.yaml
+    kubeseal < mysecret.yaml --cert sealsecret.pem -o yaml > mysealedsecret.yaml

+Alternatively you can do it without the cert file, but it will require connection and logging into OpenShift / K8s cluster.

-    kubeseal < mysecret.yaml > mysealedsecret.yaml
+    kubeseal < mysecret.yaml -o yaml > mysealedsecret.yaml

 # Apply the SealedSecret
 Once we have the SealedSecret file, we should be able to apply this into the OpenShift cluster.
 The Controller will in turn decrypt it and create a Secret based on it.